£125.00 – £250.00 Exc. VAT

 The gates communicate with each other and each gate unit has a sensor.
 If either sensor detects a passing vehicle then both gates will remain open.

 There are two types of sensor

-- Diffuse IR – is used on all gates covering less than 5.2m.
-Diffuse IR needs no reflector so is much easier to set up so less likely to cause problems of getting knocked out of line.
+- Diffuse IR – is used on all gates covering less than 5.0m.
+Diffuse IR needs no reflector so is much easier to set up and less likely to cause problems of getting knocked out of line.
 Also this sensor is less prone to problems in freezing conditions.
-Each sensor has a range of 2.5m providing so the pair of sensors covers the gateway.
-If there is an obstruction reflection from that obstruction is picked up and activates the sensor.
+Each sensor has a range of 2.5m so the pair of sensors covers the gateway.
+If there is an obstruction then reflection from that obstruction is picked up and activates the sensor.

 - Reflective IR – is the usual sensor for these applications and we use this version for wider gateways.
-It fits in the same way as the other and sends a beam from one gate post to the other.
+It fits in the same way as the diffuse and sends a beam from one gate post to the other.
 So if the beam is broken the sensor is activated.
 The range is up to 8.0 metres between the sensor and reflector.
-It is important that the sensor is protectd from any accidental knocks and it is prone to detect an obstruction in extremely cold, frosty weather.
+It is important that the sensor is protected from any accidental knocks.

 More information on the sensors we use can be found on the Pepper + Fuchs website here